DamianStanger/nodeQAInterview/README.md

  * A very large number in the UPRN will cause failure
  * The UPRN will allow negative numbers but should not
  * Duplicate UPRNs in the import file will lead to data getting overwritten
+ * If the UPRN is not there it will insert a record with an _id of null
  * Unexpected use of syncronous file reading (do they know the difference?)
+ * The test for the imported data does not assert a value, just the presence of the field
+   * And actually the functionality is broken (code should be "mongoDoc.importedDate = new Date();")

+I would not expect the candidate to find everything in the 20-30 minutes that this test is supposed to take, and obviously the issues
+I expect them to find would depend on their experience.
+Its not really important what they do and dont find, its more about looking at how they attack the problem and what their thought process is.

 ## Environment
  * This code has been written and tested on linux (ubuntu through the WSL)